LangChain Getting Started

 On Linux/macOS: source .venv/bin/activate

-Store your API keys and configuration (LangSmith tracing, endpoints, etc.) in a .env file at the root of your project.
-Load it at the top of your script:
+We store API keys and configuration (LangSmith tracing, endpoints, and so on) in a .env file at the root of our project.
+Why a file instead of hardcoding?
+Because keys in code get committed and leaked, while a .env file stays on our machine.
+We load it at the top of our script:

 PYTHON